darrell-rg/snipe-it/README.md

 1. Software
     Import existing inv from spreadsheets
     - should model include length
+    - create fast entry page for when a truck comes in

 1. Hardware
     - set up computer carts with printer, barcode scanner, rfid reader